THE SHORT STORY.

 Ghost Hawk Brewing Company is a collaborative effort between two Clifton natives, Tom Rachelski and Steve Bauer.
 Born from a passion for delicious beer, and escaping the mundane routines of everyday life, this project has been in the planning stages behind the scenes for quite some time.
 With the addition of veteran brewmaster Chris Sheehan, this venture is only a short time away from coming to life.
 We have secured a killer location in our hometown of Clifton, NJ, and we are ready to quench your thirst with a dynamite selection of hand-crafted ales, lagers, stouts and more.

-Ghost Hawk Co-Founder, Steve Bauer on how it all began:
+Ghost Hawk Co-Founder, Steve Bauer on how it all began (the long story):

 How this all came together is a really great story, with the framework beginning about 6 or 7 years ago.
 I had started to discuss opening a brewery with a friend of mine who was a great home brewer and worked in a local brewery.
 I have a background in marketing and design, and we started developing concepts in the hopes of finding an investor to come along and get it off the ground.
 The brewery was set to be called the "Big Grizzly Brewing Company", but we were never able to find an investor.
 The idea eventually faded, and the branding ended up morphing into GRZLY, a streetwear clothing brand that I formed a few years later in 2014.